-Northeast Georgia Medical Center (NGMC) values cooperative efforts with community services and other healthcare providers to improve the health status of area citizens.
-NGMC demonstrates this through many partnerships ranging from serving as lead agency of the Safe Kids Coalition of Gainesville-Hall County, to partnering with other organizations such as Good News Clinics and the Public Health Department to reach at-risk populations in need of health care.
+NGMC values cooperative efforts with community services and other healthcare providers to improve the health status of area citizens.
+NGMC demonstrates its value for collaborative efforts within the community through many partnerships ranging from serving as lead agency of the Safe Kids Coalition of Gainesville-Hall County, to partnering with community health organizations, to helping reach at-risk populations in need of health care.

-In FY14, over \$5 million was provided in community benefit programs/outreach.

-Community education was provided through free community lectures, various support groups and the semi-annual health magazine, Communicare.
-Presentations were made through the Speaker's Bureau, and NGMC also offered several community education seminars in 2014 on topics including breast cancer, Parkinson's Disease, health and nutrition, women's health education and more.
+In FY13, more than \$4 million was provided in community benefit programs/outreach.
+Community education was provided through free community lectures, various support groups and the health magazine, Communicare.
+Presentations were made through the Speaker's Bureau, and NGMC also offered smoking cessation classes, as well as Living Lighter, a weight loss program.
+NGMC offered several community education seminars in 2013 on topics including prostate cancer, Parkinson's Disease, health tips for seniors, women's health education and more.
 These seminars generated more than 200 participants, and many different physicians from practices throughout the community participated in the seminars.